AidasBat/HUMUS-Net/README.md

 # HUMUS-Net Evaluation on fastMRI Brain Dataset

-This repository contains an independent evaluation of the HUMUS-Net model applied to the **fastMRI Brain dataset**.
+This repository contains an **independent evaluation** of the HUMUS-Net model applied to the **fastMRI Brain dataset**.

 ---

 ## Summary

 HUMUS-Net is a state-of-the-art hybrid unrolled multi-scale network architecture originally designed for accelerated MRI reconstruction on knee data.
-This evaluation adapts and tests HUMUS-Net on the fastMRI brain dataset, using updated metrics and an improved evaluation script.
+This evaluation adapts and tests HUMUS-Net on the fastMRI brain dataset, using updated evaluation script.

 ---

 ## Evaluation Contents

 - `evaluation/eval.py`: Updated evaluation script customized for fastMRI brain data.
-- `evaluation/poster.pdf`: Research poster summarizing key findings.
+- `evaluation/poster.pdf`: Research and cross-domain analysis poster summarizing evaluation results.
 - `evaluation/figures`: A few visualization of a reconstruction examples.

 ---